 - Term life insurance – if someone you know who has passed away has named you as a beneficiary

 - Whole life or Universal Life Insurance – There is an investment component to these policies, and you can draw out income as you get older.
-When I was a life insurance advisor though, I never recommended these policies.
+When I was a life insurance advisor though, I usually did not recommend these policies.
 It’s my opinion that you should keep your insurance and investments separate.

 - Critical Illness Insurance – You can get income from a policy such as this if you suffer from something like a stroke or heart attack.
 It’s usually given as a lump sum payment.

-- Disability Insurance – If you aren’t able to work due to a disability, you can qualify for these monthly payments if you have the proper insurance in place.
+- Disability Insurance – If you can’t work due to a disability, you can qualify for these monthly payments if you have the proper insurance in place.

 10. Your Children (Or Parents!)

 If you’re fortunate enough to have raised successful and kind children, they can help provide income and care for you in your golden retirement years if you’re in need.

 Your parents can also provide for you.
 Sometimes it’s through an allowance, but unfortunately, it is usually through an inheritance when they pass away.

 If you own or are invested in a successful business, you can draw a salary, dividends, or a combination of both to fund your retirement.

 If you pay yourself, your salary will be taxed at your marginal rate, while dividends are taxed more favourably due to the dividend tax credit.
 You may choose to combine both to get the best tax benefits.

 If you already own a successful business by the time you retire, you might also consider selling it for a lump sum.

 Choosing The Right Retirement Income Sources In Canada